techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 ## Reflection Questions

-Use these for whole‑class discussion or at the end of the session:
+Use these for whole-class discussion or at the end of the session:

 - “In your own words, what is an array?”
 - “Why is an array useful in Crashy Bird instead of using lots of separate variables?”
-- “Where in our game do we loop through **every** obstacle?”
+- “Where in your game do you loop through **every** obstacle?”
-- “What would happen if we never removed off‑screen obstacles from the array?”
+- “What would happen if we never removed off-screen obstacles from the array?”

 ---